 Even in situations where the defendant is not living in the United States, he or she must follow the rules of the New York court system.
 This usually means that the individual must find a New York attorney and comply with all discovery matters.

 Divorces that deal with those who live outside the United States can be complicated, so it is important to have an attorney by your side who understands the laws in New York.
-Call the Law Office of Yonatan Levoritz at 718-942-4004 for more information.
+Call Levoritz Law Firm at 718-942-4004 or book a consultation for more information.